-It is anticipated that construction of Stage 1A, which entails the last 7 lots to be developed out of the total 118 lots - is expected to be completed in 2020/2021.
-An extension of two years is considered an acceptable time frame to enable completion of the development.
+It is anticipated that construction of Stage 1A, which entails the last 7 lots to be developed out of the total 118 lots, is expected to be completed in 2022.
+An extension of one year is considered an acceptable time frame to enable completion of the development.